folio-org/folio-ansible/roles/create-tenant-admin/README.md

 ## Notes

 The behavior of this role depends on the variable `perms_users_assign`.
-If that variable is true, the user is given the extra permissions `perms.users.assign.immutable` and `perms.users.assign.mutable` for compatibility with versions of mod-permissions later than v5.15.0-SNAPSHOT.121.
+If that variable is true, the user is given the extra permissions `perms.users.assign.immutable`, `perms.users.assign.mutable`, and `perms.users.assign.okapi` for compatibility with versions of mod-permissions later than v5.15.0-SNAPSHOT.121.
 Otherwise, the default behavior is to give the user only the `perms.all` permission.

 ## Variables